-Any outstanding advances must be repaid upon expiration of the term of the Credit Facility.
-Payments must be made during the term to the extent outstanding advances exceed the maximum amount then permitted to be drawn as advances under the Credit Facility and from the proceeds of certain transactions.
-Upon the occurrence of an event of default, the outstanding obligations may be accelerated and PNC will have other customary remedies.
+Any outstanding borrowings must be repaid upon expiration of the term of the Credit Facility.
+Payments must be made during the term to the extent outstanding borrowings exceed the maximum amount then permitted to be drawn as borrowings under the Credit Facility and from the proceeds of certain transactions.
+Upon the occurrence of an event of default, the outstanding obligations of the Company under the Credit Facility may be accelerated in addition to the other remedies available to the Bank under the terms of the Credit Agreement.
+The Credit Facility is secured by substantially all the assets of the Company.

-As of December 31, 2016, we had no outstanding balance under the Credit Facility, an applicable interest rate of 4.5%, borrowing capacity of \$9,549 in addition to our unrestricted cash on hand of \$10,629, and no outstanding letters of credit related to the Credit Facility.
+As of December 31, 2017, we had no outstanding balance under the Credit Facility and no outstanding letters of credit related to the Credit Facility.